Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 FreshnessWeeks to months oldMinutes old

-Pure acerola vs blend: True 100% acerola juice is rare.
-Most commercial “acerola juice” is a blend where acerola is the second or third ingredient.
+Pure acerola vs blend.
+True 100% acerola juice is rare.
+In many products labeled “acerola juice,” acerola is the second or third ingredient.
 Check the ingredient order.

-Stated vitamin C per serving: A quality product tells you exactly how much vitamin C is in each serving.
-If this is missing, move on.
+Stated vitamin C per serving.
+A quality product tells you how much vitamin C each serving provides.
+If that number is missing, consider another option.

-No added synthetic ascorbic acid: Some products fortify their juice with synthetic vitamin C to boost numbers.
-If the label lists “ascorbic acid” as a separate ingredient, it’s been added.
+Added synthetic ascorbic acid.
+Some juices are fortified with synthetic vitamin C to raise the number.
+If the label lists “ascorbic acid” as a separate ingredient, it has been added.

-Added sugars: Pure acerola is extremely tart, so commercial products often add sugar, fructose, or fruit concentrate.
-Low-sugar or unsweetened options are preferable.
+Added sugars.
+Because pure acerola is so tart, many products add sugar or fruit concentrate.
+Unsweetened or low-sugar versions are preferable.

-Processing method: Flash-pasteurized or high-pressure processed (HPP) juices retain more vitamin C than traditionally pasteurized versions.
+Processing method.
+Flash-pasteurized or high-pressure-processed (HPP) juices generally keep more vitamin C than juices held at high heat for longer.

-Frozen acerola pulp — sold in 100g packets at Brazilian markets, some specialty grocers, and online — is an excellent compromise.
-It is minimally processed, frozen immediately after harvest (preserving vitamin C), and easy to blend into fresh juice at home.
-If you cannot access fresh fruit, frozen pulp is the best starting material for homemade juice.
+Frozen acerola pulp — sold in small packets at Brazilian and Latin American markets, some specialty grocers, and online — is a strong compromise.
+It is minimally processed, frozen soon after harvest, and easy to blend into fresh juice at home.
+If you cannot get fresh fruit, frozen pulp is the best starting material.

-Homemade acerola juice requires either fresh acerola fruit (available in tropical regions or occasionally at farmers markets in southern Florida, Texas, and Hawaii) or frozen acerola pulp.
-The basic method is straightforward.
+Homemade juice needs either fresh acerola fruit (found in tropical regions and occasionally at farmers markets in southern Florida, Texas, and Hawaii) or frozen acerola pulp.
+The method is simple.

 • Blender or food processor